blacktear23/voice-trans/README.md

-# Voice Translator
+# Voice Translator & Chatter

-It using Whisper and TTS to translate Chinese into English and speak it out.
+It using Whisper, TTS and ChatGLM to translate Chinese into English and speak it out or just chat with LLM.

 # Install